-The narrative defines a theorem as 'a statement that can be proved from the axioms without regard to interpretation' (i.e. holds in every interpretation that satisfy the axioms (i.e. every model).
+The SLO4 defines a theorem as 'a statement that can be proved from the axioms without regard to interpretation' (i.e. holds in every interpretation that satisfy the axioms (i.e. every model).
 More useful for students is 'can be deduced from the axioms by the rules of logic'.
 The equivalence of these two characterizations of theorem is precisely Gödel's completeness theorem for first order logic.
 In particular Gödel's theorem makes precise the meaning of consistent.
-In first order logic, T is consistent if it satisfies one of the two equivalent conditions: i) One cannot derive a contradiction from T, ii) T has a model.
-We will examine such rules in Extension 5.0.2 of the supplement.
+In first order logic, a theory T is consistent if it satisfies one of the two equivalent conditions: i) One cannot derive a contradiction from T, ii) T has a model.
+We will examine such rules in Extension 5.0.5 of the supplement.
 The crucial point is that Books I-IV of Euclid and axiom groups I-IV of Hilbert are first order; Birkhoff is not.
-The complexity of the continuity axioms is discussed in $\S10$ of the supplement.
-They seem to require an extension of the Van Hiele hierarchy.
+First order logic allows quantification only over individuals, while second order logic allows quantifications over sets and functions.
+This vastly greater strength is embodied in Quine's dicta that 'second order logic is set theory in sheep's clothing'.
+The complexity of Hilbert continuity axioms (in particular, Dedekind completeness) is discussed in §10 of the supplement.
+Understanding them seems to require an extension of the Van Hiele hierarchy.